West Robinson Site

 Am I at risk during cleanup?

-The cleanup project will be conducted with the oversight of the EPA and the DEP.
+The cleanup project will be conducted with the oversight of the Environmental Protection Agency (EPA) and the Florida Department of Environmental Protection (FDEP).
 Appropriate safety precautions will be taken during the cleanup to ensure the safety of workers and the surrounding community, including air monitoring.
-The Florida Department of Health investigated the former MGP Site at the EPA’s request and concluded the Site does not pose a health risk, stating “since people do not come into contact with contaminants in groundwater or on-site, or nearby subsurface soils, they will not harm people’s health.”
+The Florida Department of Health (FDOH) investigated the former MGP Site at the EPA’s request and concluded the Site does not pose a health risk, stating “since people do not come into contact with contaminants in groundwater or on-site, or nearby subsurface soils, they will not harm people’s health.”

 Where can I find additional information about the West Robinson Site aka Orlando Gasification Plant Site?

-Sampling results and investigation reports are placed in the public document repository located at the main branch of the Orlando Public Library on East Central Boulevard in downtown.
+Sampling results and investigation reports are placed in the public document repository located at the main branch of the Orlando Public Library on East Central Boulevard in downtown Orlando.

 If you have any questions about the project, please contact us here, or call us at (407) 796-2033.